Eerie drone footage shows deserted California on coronavirus lockdown

 The eerie footage comes a week after California Gov. Gavin Newsom announced a statewide order for its nearly 40 million residents.

-The order, which took effect midnight on Friday morning, prohibits gatherings outside and requires non-essential businesses to close in an effort to slow the spread of the virus.
+The order, which took effect midnight on Friday morning, prohibits gatherings outside and requires nonessential businesses to close in an effort to slow the spread of the virus.

 CHINA CASHES IN OFF CORONAVIRUS, SELLING SPAIN $467 MILLION IN SUPPLIES, SOME OF THEM SUBSTANDARD